TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 ---
-title: Is sepia mode the default accessible feature?
+title: Is sepia mode the default feature?
-description: Bla bla bla.
+description: Struggling with dark mode?
+You're not alone!
+I share my experience with eyestrain and halation, dive into the world of astigmatism, and question why dark themes are everywhere despite not working for everyone.
 ogImage: cover.png
 keyTheme:
   - Design